argonne-lcf/ai-testbed-userdocs/docs/sambanova/Example-Programs.md

 # Example Programs

-## Copy Examples
+## Application Repository

-Sambanova provides examples of some well known models under the /opt/sambaflow/apps/.
-Make copy of this code to your personal directory structure:
+Sambanova provides examples of some well known AI applications under the path: /opt/sambaflow/apps/.
+Make a copy of this to your home directory:

 ```bash
 cd ~/